Serenqqa/ad-network-sdk-documentation-android/android_en.md

 - Video ads
 - Ads shown inside **web-view**.

-Depending on the server decisions one of the ad types will be shown.
+Depending on the server decisions only one of the ad types will be shown.

-At the core of **SDK** work there is a statistic class **AdvSDK**, that:
+There is a statistic class AdvSDK at the core of **SDK**, that:

 - initialize the library;
 - load an advertisement;
 - show an advertisement.

-To manage these processes, there are some methods in the class that usually run in the background.
-To respond to their execution, there are listener interfaces.
-SDK users have to implement these interfaces on their own, depending on his needs.
+There are a few methods in this class that run in the background to manage the aforementioned processes.
+There are listener interfaces to respond to their execution.
+SDK users have to implement these interfaces on their own, depending on their needs.
 Listener callbacks return the result to the main flow.
 Listener interface [example](#lib_work).

 ## Library initialization <a name="initialization"></a>
-**SDK** is prepared for loading and showing of the advertisements.
+**SDK** is prepared for loading and showing advertisements.

 Example: